-Upon review of the final recommendation report described in the foregoing, City Council would pass a by-law to designate the Study Area as a Heritage Conservation District under Part V of the Ontario Heritage Act.
-Council would also adopt the recommended Heritage District Plan via the same by-law.
+Upon review of the final recommendation report noted in Section 5.2.2 of this Report, City Council would pass a by-law to designate the District Area as a Heritage Conservation District under Part V of the Ontario Heritage Act.
+Council would also adopt the recommended District Plan by by-law.

-The by-law would be subject to specific notice requirements, and be subject to an appeal period.
+The designation by-law is subject to specific notice requirements and can be appealed.

-Notice of the intent to pass a by-law to designate a Heritage Conservation District is given to each owner in the district and to the Ontario Heritage Trust, and is published in the local newspapers.
-Any person may appeal the designation of a Heritage Conservation District to the Local Planning Appeals Tribunal (L.P.A.T.) within 30 days after publication in the newspaper.
+Notice of passing a by-law to designate a Heritage Conservation District is given to each owner in the district and to the Ontario Heritage Trust, and is published in the local newspapers.
+Any person may appeal the designation of a Heritage Conservation District to the Local Planning Appeals Tribunal ("L.P.A.T.") within 30 days after publication in the newspaper.

-If no objections are filed with the municipality within 30 days after the date of publication of the notice in the newspaper, the Council can proceed to pass a by-law designating the Heritage Conservation District.
+If no objections are filed with the municipality within 30 days after the date of publication of the notice in the newspaper, the by-law designating the Heritage Conservation District comes into full force in effect.

-If an objection to the designation is filed with the municipality within the 30 day period, Council must refer the objection to the L.P.A.T. for a hearing.
-The L.P.A.T. shall then hold a hearing open to the public and, before holding the hearing, shall give notice of the hearing to such persons or bodies and in such manner as the L.P.A.T. may determine.
+If an objection to the passage of the by-law is filed with the municipality within the 30 day appeal period, Council must refer the objection to the L.P.A.T. for a hearing.
+The L.P.A.T. shall then hold a public hearing and, before holding the hearing, give notice of the hearing to such persons or bodies and in such manner as the L.P.A.T. may determine.
 After holding the hearing, the L.P.A.T. shall:

-- (a) Dismiss the appeal; or, - (b) Allow the appeal in whole or in part and, - (i) Repeal the by-law, - (ii) Amend the by-law in such manner as the L.P.A.T. may determine, - (iii) Direct the council of the municipality to repeal the by-law, or, - (iv) Direct the council of the municipality to amend the by-law in accordance with the L.P.A.T.'s order.
+- (a) Dismiss the appeal; or, - (b) Allow the appeal in whole or in part and; - (i) Repeal the by-law; - (ii) Amend the by-law in such manner as the L.P.A.T. may determine; - (iii) Direct the council of the municipality to repeal the by-law; or, - (iv) Direct the council of the municipality to amend the by-law in accordance with the L.P.A.T.'s order.

-Once a by-law designating the Heritage Conservation District has been passed, no property owner in the district may alter or demolish any building unless a heritage permit is obtained from the municipality.
-Minor alterations and certain classes of alterations can be carried out without a heritage permit provided they are described in the Heritage District Plan.
-An owner may appeal Council's refusal to issue a heritage permit to the L.P.A.T.
+Once a by-law designating the Heritage Conservation District has been passed, and the appeal period has concluded and the by-law is in effect, no property owner in the District Area may alter or demolish any building or landscaping containing heritage attributes unless approval is obtained from the Council of the municipality.
+Minor alterations and certain classes of alterations can be carried out without Council approval provided they are described in the District Plan.
+An owner may appeal Council's refusal to issue approval to the L.P.A.T.

-The owner of a property within the Heritage Conservation District may need to obtain Council's approval for any alteration or demolition if such a demolition or alteration is determined through the permit process to impact the heritage attributes established in the designation by-law.
-Council must first consult with its municipal heritage committee (Heritage Oshawa) prior to making a decision on the proposed alteration or demolition.
+The owner of a property within the Heritage Conservation District may need to obtain Council's approval for any alteration or demolition if such a demolition or alteration is determined through the review process to impact the heritage attributes established in the designation by-law.
+Council must first consult with Heritage Oshawa prior to making a decision on the proposed alteration or demolition.

-Within 90 days after the notice of receipt of the alteration/demolition permit is served on the applicant, Council may give the applicant one of the following:
+Within 90 days after notice of receipt of the complete application is served on the applicant, Council may give the applicant one of the following:

-- (a) The permit applied for; - (b) Notice that the council is refusing the application for the permit; or, - (c) The permit applied for, with terms and conditions attached.
+- (a) The approval applied for; - (b) Notice that the Council is refusing the application; or, - (c) The approval applied for, with terms and conditions attached.